-Some businesses fail to make conscious, intentional choices about their branding when they initially write their business plan and launch their business.
+Some businesses fail to make conscious, intentional choices about their branding when they initially write a business plan and launch their business.
 They often live to regret it later.
 Others make intentional branding choices; but over time, for one reason or another, those choices no longer serve the business well.

 Brands get off track.
 It happens.